Ockie Anderson: Buffalo All-Americans

 In August 1920, the National Football League (NFL), known in its first two seasons as the American Professional Football Association (APFA), was formed in Canton, Ohio.
 Anderson signed on to play for the Buffalo All-Americans.
 In the 1920 APFA season, the inaugural season of the league, Anderson helped Buffalo to a 9–1–1 record, rotating between quarterback and running back with Tommy Hughitt.
 Anderson was the league's second leading scorer in 1920.
 Though individual statistics for the 1920 season are unofficial, historical accounts indicate that Anderson scored 11 touchdowns and either 69 or 71 points.
 Whether his point total was 69 or 71, Anderson's scoring in 1920 exceeded the total scoring of at least four teams—the Detroit Heralds (53), Chicago Tigers (49), Columbus Panhandles (41), and Cleveland Tigers (28).
 The only player with a higher point total than Anderson in the 1920 season was Dutch Sternaman of Decatur.

 In the 1921 APFA season, Buffalo was again one of the best teams in the league with a record of 9–1–2.
 That year, Anderson led the league with seven touchdowns and tied for second in scoring with 42 points.
 Teammate Elmer Oliphant led the league in scoring with 47 points.

 Anderson suffered a knee injury and played only sparingly in the 1922 NFL season.
 His last game was a 3–3 tie against the Akron Pros in November 1922.

-Later years
+Later life

 Anderson retired from football after the 1922 season.
 Anderson resided in Tonawanda, New York from 1922 until his death in 1962.
 In 1933, he entered the hardware business with his father-in-law, H. B. Koenig.
 He became the president of H.B.
 Koenig, Inc. In his later life, Anderson suffered from emphysema, reportedly the result of smoking and the effect of poisonous gas inhaled in France during World War I. Anderson died in 1962 at Buffalo General Hospital.

 He was survived by his wife, the former Mildred K. Koenig and a son, Robert H. Anderson.